evanthegrayt/vim-update-plugins/README.md

 If you're using a `pack`-like directory with sub-directories, use the `*` wildcard.
 The `Vim80` example for Mac would be (and is, by default):
-`/Users/USER/.vim/pack/*/start/`
+`/Users/$USER/.vim/pack/*/start/`

-### Excluding a Directory
+### Excluding Plugins
-By default, the plugin attempts to update all directories.
-If there are plugins that you don't want updated, you can create a list of plugins to not update.
+By default, the plugin attempts to update all plugins.
+If there are plugins that you don't want updated, you can create a list of plugins to skip.
 Please note that the list elements must match the directory name of the plugin.

 ```vim